rajgoel/course-business-analytics-fundamentals/02-lecture/slides.md

 #### Slack variables for ≤ constraints ####

-Any ≤ constraints constraint can be converted into an equation by introducing a non-negative slack variable.
+Any ≤ constraint can be converted into an equation by introducing a non-negative slack variable.

 <div class="fragment">